sunithasatish/SeleniumPractice/README.md

 # SeleniumPractice
-UI Automation with Selenium using Java, TestNG
+UI Automation with Selenium using Java1.8, TestNG